mattobrien415/blog/content/deep learning/boxing_003.md

 ![functions](https://github.com/mobbSF/blog/blob/master/images/slate.png?raw=true)

-How to mitigate this?
-I decided to create 100 models, evaluate each of them, and take averages.

 To visually get a feel for the variance, I made a plot of these 100 models:

 ![functions](https://github.com/mobbSF/blog/blob/master/images/cash_100.png?raw=true)

-Quite a lot of varaiance.
+That's quite a lot of varaiance.
+How to mitigate this?
+The idea is akin to ensembling the model with many different versions of itself.
+I decided to create 100 models, evaluate each of them, and take average for ROI, bets placed, cash balance, etc.

 Here's a plot of the average:

 ![functions](https://github.com/mobbSF/blog/blob/master/images/functions_100_mean.png?raw=true)

+Notice how much smoother the line is than on the other plots.
 It seems like the choice of 0.90 is still pretty conservative.
 But in gambling, perhaps conservative is okay.

 With the bulk of the work now done, we can claim success.